JosephShrimpton/Samsung-Galaxy-Watch---Watch-Faces/README.md

 - Samsung Galaxy Watch 5 series
 - Samsung Galaxy Watch 6 series
 - Samsung Galaxy Watch 6 Classic
+- Samsung Galaxy Watch 7
+- Samsung Galaxy Watch Ultra (2024)
+- Samsung Galaxy Watch 8 series

 They are **not compatible** with non-Samsung Wear OS devices such as Google Pixel Watch or Fossil watches.

+> Compatibility on devices beyond the Galaxy Watch 6 Classic has not been personally tested.
+Results may vary on newer models.

 ---